 Bleeding gums.
 Gums may become more spongy as blood flow increases during pregnancy.
 This causes

 them to bleed easily.
-A pregnant woman should continue to take care of her teeth and
+A pregnant person should continue to take care of her teeth

-gums and go to the dentist for regular checkups.
-This symptom usually disappears after
+and gums and go to the dentist for regular checkups.
+This symptom usually disappears

 Pica.
 Pica is a rare craving to eat substances other than food, like dirt, clay, or coal.